lorenzodb1/fbrefdata/docs/intro.rst

 Next steps
 ----------
 Look at you!
-You’re now basically an expert at SoccerData! ✨
+You’re now basically an expert at FBRefData! ✨

 From this point you can: